egarza/egarza.github.io/index.md

 ### [Education & Past Positions](pos.md) - [Publications](pub.md) - [Projects](proj1.md)

 ### Short Bio
-I am Medical Doctor and a Neuroscience researcher working in the field of Neuroimaging and Psychiatry.
+I am Medical Doctor and a Neuroscience researcher working in the field of Neurobiology and Neuropsychiatry.
 I'm a promoter and user of *Open Science* and *Open Access* initiatives.

-* Lab Leader of the [Neuroimaging & Psychiatry Laboratory (Garza Lab)](https://garzalab.github.io).
+* Lab Leader of the [Computational and Translational Neuropsychiatry Lab (GarzaLab)](https://garzalab.github.io)

 ### Research Interests